Templarfreak/OpenRA/README.md

 # OpenRA

 My personal repo that I dump all my changes and ideas to.
-Will try to maintain as much Bleed compatibility as possible.
+Not really maintaining this right now

 OpenRA's Readme: